The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 From: Dublin

-If you pick up after him in the garden, I guess it's not really a problem at home, so it seems that you've only got to worry about him when he's out at the park or on walks.
+If you pick up after him in the garden, I guess it's not a problem at home, so it sounds like you've only got to worry about him when he's out at the park or on walks.

 If you've tried everything and nothing has worked, then I think the only other thing you can do is to keep him on the lead when you walk him outside.